 Watching you grow old and die

-Was like watching myself vanish --
+Was like watching myself vanish --Your skin like paper,

 Your lips thin and chapped,